 Our first goat fence was welded wire fencing (above).
 Notice that the intersections of the wires are simply spot welded together.

 We also used it between the front yard and the road, and it still looks good there - however, the only animals in our front yard are the dogs and cats.
-With little to no stress on the fencing, it held its shape, but it didn't work well in the goat pen.
+With little to no stress on the fencing, it held its shape, but welded wire didn't work as well in the goat pen.

 Goats like to stand on their fences, with their front hooves six inches or so off the ground.
 The welds in our fencing broke very quickly under that abuse, and our fencing was shredded in less than a year.